smussenden/data-journalism-19-spring/instructor-notes/03-session-notes.md

 Review step by step.

+**Summarize ledes.**
-Summarize ledes.
-One of two categories.
-Small cars or Hyuandai Accent.
-Which is better.
+* One of two categories.
+  * Hyundai accent highest rate.
+  * Small cars had the highest rate of fatal crashes.
+* Which is better?
+  * Both are newsworthy.
+  * Small cars is a bigger group -- next level analysis.
+IDs bigger trend.
+  * Is Hyundai really that different than Kia?
+* Precision matter.
+  * Some of you said Hyundai had more fatal crashes than other cars.
+NOPE.
+Higher rate.
+* But precision doesn't always belong in your lede.
+  * Keep it simple.
+Avoid numbers in the lede.
+Use trends.
+  * **The Hyundai Accent had the highest rate of driver deaths in a comprehensive analysis of vehicle safety by an insurance industry group released Tuesday.**
+  * **Mini cars -- including the Kia Rio and Hyundai Accent -- had the highest rate of driver deaths in a vehicle safety analysis released by an insurance industry group Tuesday.**

-**QUESTION: Would you use this data?**
+**QUESTION: How did they get these numbers?
+Should you use them**

-Notes: Pull up the original sheet.
-I gave you this data.
-Show range.
-95 percent of the time, will be somewhere within this range.
-Big variation.
-Would you be comfortable using it.
-How would you address in a story.
+They are estimates dervied from sampling.
+95 percent confidence.
+Valid statistical methodology, but not as precise as reported

+"There is good reason to believe that the population mean they derived is accurate, but could be anywhere between that range, with strongest likelihood at the value they derived."

+"If repeated samples were taken and the 95% confidence interval was computed for each sample, 95% of the intervals would contain the population mean.

+How would you address in a story?

 My Take: Sure, if it's transparent, and if I'd talked with the people who made the data to make sure I understand how it could be used responsibly.
+Might overwhelm readers.

 *Population*

 Review step by step.

 What's the news?
+Go around and ask a few people.

+5. Imagine you are writing a lede for a national news organization the day this data is released?
+What would it say?
+**Lots of possibilities.
+Washington, D.C. grew faster than any U.S. state between 2010 and 2016, according to new U.S. census figures released Tuesday, while Illinois, Vermont and West Virginia all lost population during that period.
+Texas added nearly three million people between 2010 and 2016 -- more than any other state -- according to new U.S. Census figures released Tuesday.**
+**Ideally you'd also have some sense of WHY the thing you're describing happened, but that may be beyond the scope of this assignment.**
+6. Imagine you are writing a lede for the Baltimore Sun?
+What would it say?
+**Maryland's population grew by nearly a million people between 2000 and 2016, according to new U.S. Census figures released Tuesday.
+OR
+**Maryland's population grew by nearly five percent between 2010 and 2016 to remain the 19th largest state in the U.S., according to new U.S. Census figures released Tuesday.**

 *HealthCare*
 GO OVER ALL OF THESE